SC5/cerebellum/README.md

 # cerebellum
 Copyright (C) SC5 Online 2014

-Controls your isomorphic apps.
+cerebellum is not a framework, it gives you a powerful set of tools for structuring your isomorphic application.

+cerebellum works best for public facing single page apps that need search engine visibility.

-Still under heavy development, expect breaking changes between 0.x releases.
+cerebellum is still under heavy development, expect breaking changes between 0.x releases.

 This repository will be moved to Github soon.

 ## What does it do?

 * Fully shared GET routes between server and client
 * Fully shared data collections between server and client, uses Exoskeleton's collection & model
-* Has Axios adapter for Exoskeleton, so you can use same AJAX methods on both server and client
+* Has Axios adapter for Exoskeleton, so you can use same REST API methods on both server and client
 * Stores collection/model state on server to JSON and browser client automatically bootstraps from that, no extra requests needed
+* Can be used with any framework that provides rendering for both client & server

 ## Store